-Historic properties often attract potential buyers with their unique architecture, charm, and character.
-These former schools, meeting houses, stores, restaurants, and family homesteads are a link to a community’s past and a bridge to its future.
+Historic properties attract potential buyers with their unique architecture, charm, and character.
+Former schools, meeting houses, stores, restaurants, and family homesteads are a link to a community’s past and a bridge to its future.
 When entertaining the thought of purchasing a historic property - whether you decide to restore, rehabilitate, or repurpose the property - it is important to respect the original architect’s vision and the property’s historic significance.

 To help set your project goals, you will have to decide what level of purist you want to be.
 Restoring a property includes accurately depicting and sustaining the existing form, features, and character of a historic structure as it appeared during a particular time period.
 This entails using as many original materials and techniques as possible.
 The budget will be significant and the timeline substantial.